 Tennessee Transfer Pathway

-With the Tennessee Transfer programs, you can begin your college studies at a community college or similar two-year program and earn an associate degree, plus rest assured your credits will transfer to a bachelor’s degree program at any public university and many private universities in Tennessee.
+With the Tennessee Transfer programs, you can begin your college studies at a community college or similar two-year program and earn an associate degree.
+Your credits will transfer to a bachelor’s degree program at any public university and many private universities in Tennessee.

 The Tennessee Transfer Pathway guides you through the courses you need to help maximize your credit transfer while preparing you to transfer seamlessly to a four-year institution offering the junior/senior level courses.